How Swiss markets help pay for Russia's war in Ukraine | DW | 21.03.2022

 "The entire commodity trade is underrecorded and underregulated," Elisabeth Bürgi Bonanomi from the University of Bern told DW.
 "You have to gather quite a bit of data, and not all the information is available."

-Who buys what raw materials from whom at which prices remains in the shadows.
+Who buys which raw materials from whom at what prices remains in the shadows.
 The ultimate owners of most commodities-trading businesses in Switzerland are often unknown since they are all privately held companies, with the exception of Glencore.

-"There's a whole range of companies that fly under the authorities' radar and whose real beneficiaries aren't known, because they're managed in obscure offshore holding companies," concluded Classen.
+"There's a whole range of companies that fly under the authorities' radar and whose real beneficiaries aren't known, because they're managed in obscure offshore holding companies," Classen said.

 "Commodity trading needs to be regulated.
-You need transparency about the payments made by commodity traders to governments, especially to autocratic regimes, which divert this money into their own pockets or, in the worst case, finance wars," said Mühlemann.
+You need transparency about the payments made by commodity traders to governments, especially to autocratic regimes, which divert this money into their own pockets or, in the worst case, finance wars," Mühlemann said.
 "This is not just about Russia."

-Some commodity traders have become so powerful, they are now able to influence entire countries, said Oliver Classen.
+Some commodity traders have become so powerful, they are now able to influence entire countries, Classen said.
 In just one example, Glencore gave Chad over a billion dollars as a credit line and in return got access to its crude oil deposits.

-"Although the Swiss Federal Council recognizes the problem, it continues to rely on the indirect supervision of commodity traders by the banks themselves," according to what Adria Budry Carbo, a commodities expert at Public Eye, said in an interview with Amnesty International.
+"Although the Swiss Federal Council recognizes the problem, it continues to rely on the indirect supervision of commodity traders by the banks themselves," Adria Budry Carbo, a commodities expert at Public Eye, said in an interview with Amnesty International.

 For years, Public Eye has been calling on Switzerland to introduce a commodity market regulator that would be an independent authority modeled on its financial market regulator.
 An initiative backed by the Greens in 2015 failed; now the party wants to propose new rules to create a regulatory authority.
 Others in the government are not so sure.

-However, as long as other Western countries do not sanction trade in raw materials, Swiss commodity traders can continue to earn money with Russian oil and gas — and fill Vladimir Putin's war chest.
+As long as other Western countries do not sanction trade in raw materials, however, Swiss commodity traders can continue to earn money with Russian oil and gas — and fill Putin's war chest.

 This article was originally published in German.